Ever wondered what athletes or teams compete for the biggest prize money? Well, we’ve followed the money to give you the answers.

 3. UEFA European Championships – €371m / $408m

 Euro 2016, which was held in France, is the biggest tournament yet, following an expansion from 16 to 24 nations.
 The current holders are Portugal, who overcame the French hosts in extra-time last summer.

 The 24 qualifiers for Euro 2020 will shared record all-out prize cash of €371 million!

 2. FIFA World Cup – $700m

 Alleged Fifa corruption and wrongdoing aside, the showpiece of international football is a sparkling affair, boasting a final watched by more than 700 million people.

 The reward for victory is equally impressive, thanks in no small part to Fifa’s finely tuned commercial operation.
-Current champions Germany will defend their title in Russia next summer.
+The total prize money for the Qatar 2022 world cup will be $700 million.